Contrastive learning of extragalactic stellar streams. Sculpting a latent space of representations with DES DR2 photometry: Conclusion

-In this work, we have implemented a self-supervised framework for characterizing low surface brightness tidal features in wide-field imaging by applying the NNCLR algorithm to DES DR2 data.
+In this work we implemented a self-supervised framework for characterizing low-surface-brightness tidal features in wide-field imaging by applying the NNCLR algorithm to DES DR2 data.
 Through the introduction of a tiered sigmoid scaling function, we effectively redirected the neural network’s implicit attention from the bright galactic centers toward their faint outskirts, where tidal substructures such as stellar streams are most likely to reside.
-Image preprocessing using the tiered sigmoid scaling function, combined with custom image augmentation techniques for contrastive representation learning, produced embeddings with a higher degree of clustering of major merger features (as classified by Galaxy Zoo DECaLS) in the DES DR2 sample.
+Image preprocessing using the tiered sigmoid scaling function, combined with custom image-augmentation techniques for contrastive representation learning, produced embeddings with a higher degree of clustering of major-merger features (as classified by Galaxy Zoo DECaLS) in the DES DR2 sample.

 Despite these advances, our analysis reveals that our implementation of self-supervised contrastive learning is insufficient to cleanly separate stellar streams in the latent space without further guidance.
-The dispersion of labeled examples from \cite{Miro-Carretero2024} indicates that additional supervision, more complex image scaling methods, or further machine learning extensions will be necessary to enhance sensitivity to such faint, morphologically diverse features.
+The dispersion of labeled examples from \cite{Miro-Carretero2024} indicates that additional supervision, more complex image scaling methods, or further machine-learning extensions will be necessary to enhance sensitivity to such faint, morphologically diverse features.
 Nonetheless, the resulting saliency maps confirm that the network learns to emphasize the flux variations most relevant to the identification of tidal debris, validating the conceptual design of the tiered sigmoid scaling.

 Our results establish a methodological foundation for future applications of contrastive learning to deep survey data.
 The pipeline presented here may be extended to upcoming datasets from LSST and Euclid, providing an efficient, interpretable means of pretraining models on vast unlabeled image archives.
-In conjunction with small, curated labeled samples, this approach offers a scalable pathway toward automated, reliable detection of extragalactic stellar streams and other low surface brightness phenomena.
+In conjunction with small, curated labeled samples, this approach offers a scalable pathway toward the reliable automated detection of extragalactic stellar streams and other low-surface-brightness phenomena.

 \begin{appendix}